 Committed to climate protection

-Based on our long-term goals, Henkel derived specific emission reduction targets, which were approved by the Science Based Targets initiative as consistent with levels required to meet the goals of the Paris Agreement to limit global warming to 1.5 degrees Celsius.
+In addition, we derived specific emission reduction targets, which were approved by the Science Based Targets initiative as consistent with levels required to meet the goals of the Paris Agreement to limit global warming to 1.5 degrees Celsius.

 Helping customers and consumers reduce CO2 emissions